 Fun Summer C2C Blankets – Free Crochet Patterns

 Welcome, yarn lovers!
 We hope there are plenty of fans of the corner to corner technique here!
 These crochet patterns for Fun Summer C2C Blankets will bring you so much joy, without a doubt.
-If there are crafters here who have never tried a project of the kind, you have certainly come to the right place as well.
+If there are crafters here who have never tried a project of this kind, you have certainly come to the right place as well.
 The awesome authors whose work we are featuring today will guide you on your path from zero to corner to corner hero!
 Do you prefer the sloth or the bee motif this time?
 Let us know!
-Check out these free patterns under the links below and follow us on Facebook Fanpage and Pinterest for more creative ideas!

 If you need more inspiration, check out our collections of Geometric Crochet Blankets and Charming Flower Squares.